 We were dealing with a lot of older New Yorkers, and they’re tough guys.
 They have a tough exterior.
 [But having] these conversations with these guys really showed how much heart and soul they have.
 They’re really worried about if there’s somebody facing death and how they can get there as quickly as possible to do their job as well as possible.

-East Fishkill Fire Department owns about a dozen Marion-built apparatuses and has been buying from the company for more than three decades.
+East Fishkill Fire Department currently owns about a dozen Marion-built apparatuses.
+The Fire Department has been buying from the company for more than three decades.

 There’s a longstanding relationship and both parties wanted to show that off.
 [Marion] wanted me to talk to guys that have been using the equipment.
 Some of them have used Marion equipment their entire career.

 Josh was to shoot promotion videos centered around the fire trucks.
 Another large aspect, was the content for the main video segment, “Fighting for Fifty-Six Square Miles.”
 Josh was to focus on the people who operated the equipment.

 They wanted to make this more about the people putting in the hard work and being a firefighter on a regular basis.
 So, it’s less about ‘this is why you should buy a Marion fire truck’ — we did those videos as well — but they wanted this one to be about East Fishkill [firefighters] and why they’re so awesome at doing what they do.

 The inspiration for this video came from content produced by Yeti, a company that makes outdoor lifestyle gear and creates content about the individuals who use their products as opposed to the products themselves.

 Yeti has made a name for itself by not bragging about themselves in any way, shape, or form, and by doing videos that are more about people and their stories.